thekiwicoder0/UnityBehaviourTreeEditor/Assets/BehaviourTree/README.md

 ] | Frames the child node of the current selection |

-### Inspector View
+### Node Inspector View

-The inspector view displays all public properties of the currently selected node.
+The NodeInspector view displays all public properties of the currently selected node.
 To display a node's properties in the inspector, be sure to select the middle of the node over the node's title.
 All nodes have a description field which can be set in the inspector.
 Just start typing in the description box and the text will appear under the node's title.

 ### Blackboard View